fishi0x01/vsh/README.md

 That being said, `vsh` is still a small open source project, meaning we cannot give any guarantees.
 However, we put strong emphasis on test-driven development.
 Every PR is tested with an extensive [suite](test/suites) of integration tests.
-Vast majority of tests run on KV1 and KV2 and every test runs against vault `1.0.0` and `1.12.3`, i.e., vault versions in between should also be compatible.
+Vast majority of tests run on KV1 and KV2 and every test runs against vault `1.13.4` and `1.16.2`, i.e., vault versions in between are likely to be compatible too.

+:warning: In general, using `vsh` is at your own risk.
+We do not hold any responsibility and do not give any guarantees.

 ## Contributions